HPC meets interactive Data Science and Machine Learning

 - Full control about accounting and resource management

-- Compute resources are user exclusive
+- Compute resources are user/project exclusive

 - User maintained, containerized environments